 Tools for business intelligence and analytics are distinguished by user-friendly functionality that allows a full analytic workflow, with a focus on self-service usage to help users make better decisions in the simplest way possible.
 Analytics has become a catch-all word for a wide range of business intelligence (BI) and application-related projects.
 BI is an umbrella word comprising applications, infrastructure, and tools, as well as best practices that provide access to and analysis of information to improve and optimize decisions, decision support, and performance.

-Market dynamics are fast developing as new ecosystems form, leading to the continuous convergence of analytics, business intelligence, data science, and machine learning technologies.
-To realize greater value and extract data insights that power smart business decisions, mostly all top businesses leverage business intelligence tools to manage their products, services, and goods.
-In this blog, we’ll be comparing BI tools and provide you with a list of BI tools of some of the best in the market.
+Market dynamics are fast developing as new ecosystems form, leading to the continuous convergence of data analytics, business intelligence, data science, and machine learning technologies.
+Almost all top businesses leverage business intelligence tools to manage their products, services, and goods to realize greater value and extract data insights that power smart business decisions.
+In this blog, we’ll compare BI tools and provide you with a list of BI tools of some of the best in the market.
 Here we go!

 Why is business intelligence important?